 How to Dismantle and Store your Intex Pool for Winter

 Check your pool chemistry levels to be sure that you are not draining water that may contain very low pH or very high chlorine levels.
-Think about where you will drain the pool to – be aware of any local ordinances regarding discharge of pool water.
+Think about where you will drain the pool to – be aware of any laws regarding discharge of pool water.

 Locate the drain valve on the outside of the pool.
 Run a garden hose out, with the female end near the drain valve.
-The other end you can connect to a sprinkler, and water your lawn or garden (if pH is good and chlorine is low).
+Connect the other end to a sprinkler, and water your lawn or garden (if pH is good and chlorine low).
 Remove the cap.

 Connect the female end of a garden hose to the drain connector and you can now drain the pool completely.
 If draining to an open area, you may want to move the hose during draining to avoid erosion or over-saturation.

 On some Intex pools, you may need to screw a Hose Adapter onto the female garden hose end and then thread the hose adapter into the drain valve.
 This will prevent the water from coming out immediately when you remove the drain cap.